 Remote accessibility.
-The main benefit from connecting those analog cameras to a network is that the user can now see surveillance images from any computer on the networkô without the need and expense of additional hardware or software.
+The main benefit from connecting those analog cameras to a network is that the user can now see surveillance images from any computer on the network-without the need and expense of additional hardware or software.
 If you have a port to Internet, you can securely connect from anywhere in the world to view a chosen facility or even a single camera from your surveillance system.
-By using a Virtual Private Network (VPN) or the company intranet, you can manage password-protected access to images from the surveillance system.
-Similar to secure payment over the Internet, a userøs images and information are kept secure and viewed only by approved personnel.
+By using a protected access to images from the surveillance system.
+Similar to secure payment over the Internet, a user's images and information are kept secure and viewed only by approved personnel.